Table of Contents

 Pros

-- High-Resolution Sensor: The 24.2-megapixel APS-C CMOS sensor delivers detailed and sharp images with good color accuracy and dynamic range.
+High-Resolution Sensor: The camera’s 24.2-megapixel APS-C CMOS sensor allows for very high definition and detail in photographs, as well as good color accuracy and dynamic ranges.

 Cons

-- Limited Continuous Shooting Speed: With a maximum of 6 fps, the continuous shooting rate may be limiting for users who require faster burst rates for action photography.
+Shooting Continuous Speed is Limited: With only a maximum of 6 fps, the continuous shooting rate may be a hindrance for fast action photography in terms of burst rates to make it fast enough.

-- Fixed LCD Screen: The LCD screen is not touch-sensitive and does not tilt or swivel, which can limit flexibility in composing shots from different angles.
+Fixed LCD Screen: The LCD also does not tilt and is not touch-sensitive, which makes it quite stiff in composing shots from differing angles.

-- No 4K Video Recording: The D7200 lacks 4K video recording capabilities, which may be a drawback for users interested in high-resolution video capture.
+No 4K Video Recording: No 4K video recording capabilities are present in D7200, which might be an impediment for some users interested in high-resolution video capture.

 Value for Money